ComputerMasterPvP/atomic-design/README.md

 You can discover about Atomic Design and its Philosophy [here](https://youtu.be/j18wmm0UCwY).

-I found this methodology very intresting, so I made my "Atoms" and publicated them here (Under the MIT License).
+I found this methodology very intresting, so I made my "Atoms" and published them here (Under the MIT License).